Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 Check the local site at `127.0.0.1/polls`

-*Note: HTML code changes do not require a mod-wsgi reload, and as soon as the template HTML changes django will pick the new file.
+*Note: Changes to the templates HTML code do not require a mod-wsgi reload.
+As soon as the template changes, django picks the new file.
 This is why new HTML code should be deployed only in sync with a reload of the matching Python code.
-Otherwise django will use the newer HTML templates, with the older python code.
-It's not a problem if you changed style or markup, but if the template looks for an argument that is available only in the newer python code version, this may trigger an error.
+Otherwise django uses the newer HTML template, with the older python code.
+It's not a problem if you changed style or markup, but if the template looks for an argument that is available only in the newer python version, this may trigger an error.
 See [Deployment](https://github.com/Aviah/one-click-django-docs/blob/master/deployment.md)*

 Make sure the polls-app status is OK: